Angela Creese is professor of educational linguistics in the School of Education.

 Her research and teaching cross references anthropology, linguistics and education.
 She uses ethnography to investigate ideologies and interactions in educational and other social settings.
 Her research publications cover urban multilingualism, language ecology, multilingual ethnography, language education and social identities.
 She teaches research methods, sociolinguistics and educational linguistics.

+She has published 6 books and numerous journal articles and book chapters.
+Since 2001 Angela has been awarded 9 Research Council grants.
 She gives frequent keynote talks, nationally and internationally and provides consultancy for government and local government agencies.
-Angela has contributed to local and national media on issues of bilingualism.
+Angela has contributed to local and national media on issues of bilingualism and blogs along with her research team about these matters.

 She is the director of a large national and international team which has received funding from AHRC to investigate how people communicate multilingually across diverse languages and cultures.
 Please view the Translation and Translanguaging website to find out more.